FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 \subsection{Molecular Structure Learning}

-To learn the structural view of molecules, we employ a two-step process.
-First, we derive FG embeddings from the FG knowledge graph.
-Next, we use these embeddings as inputs for a link prediction model to predict interactions between FGs.
-This approach effectively captures the relationships among functional groups, both in terms of their structural characteristics and interactions, thereby facilitating the implicit learning of molecular structure.
+To learn the structure of molecules, we employ a two-step process.
+First, we derive \textbf{FG embeddings} from the \textbf{FG knowledge graph}.
+Next, we use these embeddings as inputs for a GNN \textbf{link prediction model} to predict interactions between FGs.
+This approach effectively captures the relationships among FGs, both in terms of their structural characteristics and interactions, thereby facilitating the implicit learning of molecular structure.

 \textbf{\textit{FG knowledge graph.}} The FG knowledge graph models each FG with various relations, such as the atoms, bonds, and ring structures it contains, as well as properties like water solubility, lipophilicity (logP), and more.
 A comprehensive list of FG knowledge graph relations is provided in the Appendix~\ref{tokenization}.
 A snapshot of the FG knowledge graph is shown in Figure~\ref{fig:main}(c).